-So how might you go about pumping up your promotional volume on LinkedIn if you’re an already-slammed-to-the-gills marketer?
-Well for starters, let’s work smarter, not harder.
+So how might you pump up your promotional volume on LinkedIn if you’re an already-slammed-to-the-gills marketer?
+Well, for starters, let’s work smarter, not harder.

 LinkedIn’s own marketing guide states that 20 posts per month will let you reach 60% of your audience.
 You will hit this target if you post once daily, five times a week.
 Usually, publishing more than once daily on LinkedIn won’t boost your engagement results.

-2. Post on weekdays only
+2. Post Only on Weekdays

 LinkedIn is different from other social media like Facebook and Twitter.
 Its primary purpose isn’t for social communication.

-3. Post in the morning
+3. Post in the Morning

 Users are more likely to engage on a professional networking site at work, particularly since many businesses have a company LinkedIn page.
 According to LinkedIn, updates posted in the morning have the highest engagement rate.

 - Make a coffee and greet your colleagues.